Common Object Request Broker Architecture

 The Common Object Request Broker Architecture (CORBA) is a standard defined by the Object Management Group (OMG) designed to facilitate the communication of systems that are deployed on diverse platforms.
 CORBA enables collaboration between systems on different operating systems, programming languages, and computing hardware.
 CORBA uses an object-oriented model although the systems that use the CORBA do not have to be object-oriented.
 CORBA is an example of the distributed object paradigm.

+While briefly popular in the mid to late 1990s, CORBA's complexity, inconsistency, and high licensing costs have relegated it to being a niche technology.

 Overview

 CORBA enables communication between software written in different languages and running on different computers.
 Implementation details from specific operating systems, programming languages, and hardware platforms are all removed from the responsibility of developers who use CORBA.
 CORBA normalizes the method-call semantics between application objects residing either in the same address-space (application) or in remote address-spaces (same host, or remote host on a network).
 Version 1.0 was released in October 1991.

 CORBA uses an interface definition language (IDL) to specify the interfaces that objects present to the outer world.
 CORBA then specifies a mapping from IDL to a specific implementation language like C++ or Java.
-Standard mappings exist for Ada, C, C++, C++11, COBOL, Java, Lisp, PL/I, Object Pascal, Python, Ruby and Smalltalk.
-Non-standard mappings exist for C#, Erlang, Perl, Tcl and Visual Basic implemented by object request brokers (ORBs) written for those languages.
+Standard mappings exist for Ada, C, C++, C++11, COBOL, Java, Lisp, PL/I, Object Pascal, Python, Ruby, and Smalltalk.
+Non-standard mappings exist for C#, Erlang, Perl, Tcl, and Visual Basic implemented by object request brokers (ORBs) written for those languages.
+Versions of IDL have changed significantly with annotations replacing some pragmas.

 The CORBA specification dictates there shall be an ORB through which an application would interact with other objects.
 This is how it is implemented in practice: